 Mount Victoria Tunnel

-Before you depart Wellington, don’t forget to beep your horn through the Mount Victoria Tunnel.
-The tooting tradition is in memory of 17-year-old Phillis Symons who was buried alive in there while the tunnel was being built in 1931.
+During our North Island road trip we found ourselves on some unique roads, but the Mount Victoria Tunnel is particularly unusual.
+Before you depart Wellington as you drive through you must beep your horn through the Mount Victoria Tunnel.
+The tooting tradition is apparently in memory of 17-year-old Phillis Symons who was buried alive in there while the tunnel was being built in 1931.

 - Summer Release times (October to March): 10am, 12pm, 2pm, 4pm